When I first started out as a sales manager, I had a pretty good close rate – with one record quarter after another.

 Nevertheless, the meeting was well prepared on both sides.
 We nailed down key commitments and closed the deal just 8 weeks later.

-Whether you meet him or not, the EB is going to be a major part of the decision.
+Whether you meet him/her or not, the EB is going to be a major part of the decision.

 Just be relevant and business oriented to honor the time spent with you, and do what it takes to get the EB’s commitment and support to close the deal in a planned timeframe.